noot-oss/noot/README.md

 An executable version of the NootBox program will be created and distributed with every NootBox application update/release.
 However, some users may choose to compile it themselves, that is also supported and will have very similar installation instructions.

 ### Noot's API
+Noot utilises Prisma and hono to produce an API which run's on the edge.

 TODO: Write this section.